vlukashenko/starterkit-lessons/first-analysis-steps-run3/selection_line_development.md

 Moore/Hlt/Hlt2Conf/options/
 ```

-The Moore options can look like this for a test run on some MinBias sample that we retrieved from test file database.
+The Moore options can look like this for a test run on a Minimum Bias sample that we retrieve from [test file database](https://gitlab.cern.ch/lhcb-datapkg/PRConfig/-/blob/master/python/PRConfig/TestFileDB.py).

 ```python
 from Hlt2Conf.lines.StarterkitExamples.hlt2_starterkit import BsToJpsiPhi_line